 The Management Credit Committee formulates credit policies in consultation with business units, covering credit assessment, risk grading and reporting, collateral, regulatory and statutory requirements.
-The committee also assesses and approves all credit exposures in excess of the Managing Director's limit set by the Board.
+The committee also assesses and approves all credit exposures more than the Managing Director's limit set by the Board.